Peter Finch Martineau

 Peter Finch Martineau (12 June 1755 – 2 December 1847) was an English businessman and a philanthropist, with particular interest in improving the lives of disadvantaged people through education.

 Life and family

-A Unitarian, he was born into the renowned Martineau family of Norwich and christened in the Octagon Chapel.
+A Unitarian, he was born into the renowned Martineau family of Norwich and is listed in the 1939 edition of Burke's Landed Gentry as the third son of surgeon David and Sarah Martineau (née Meadows).
+He was christened in the Octagon Chapel.
 His eldest brother Philip Meadows Martineau became a distinguished surgeon and his youngest brother Thomas fathered sociologist Harriet Martineau and religious philosopher James Martineau.
 Engineer John Martineau was another of Peter's nephews.

 His first wife Susannah Scott had one son and his second marriage to Catherine Marsh brought him five more children.
 He and Catherine were both buried at West Norwood Cemetery.
 Their first daughter, Catherine, married the solicitor Edward Foss.
-The eldest son Peter (1785-1869) married first Eliza Barnard and secondly Mary Anne (1794-1882), the sister of his schoolmate Sir Francis Ronalds.
-Their children included Sarah (1828-1908), whose husband was the brewer and benefactor Charles Edward Flower.
+The eldest son Peter (1785–1869) married first Eliza Barnard and secondly Mary Anne (1794–1882), the sister of his schoolmate Sir Francis Ronalds.
+Their children included Sarah (1828–1908), whose husband was the brewer and benefactor Charles Edward Flower.